zowe/docs-site/docs/troubleshoot/app-framework/zss-error-codes.md

   **Action:**

-  Check if another ZSS instance is already running, or chose another free port number.
+  Check if another ZSS instance is already running, or chose another free port number and restart Zowe.

 ### ZWES1065E